 If you have sleeper accommodation, you are assigned a car and room after completing your reservation, so check your tickets.
 There is no need to cut in line or push and shove.
 No one will take your room.

-I have seen people rush because they didn’t want someone to take “their” room.
-(Eye roll)
+While boarding, I have experienced people rushing because they don’t want someone to take their assigned room.
+(Eye roll) Take your time and be kind to others.

 Walk to the car that matches your reservation; the car number is four digits and displayed by the door.